Published on April 23, 2018 | by LawNews

 Hofstra Law Ranks 5th in New York State for ‘Gold Standard Job’ Placement

 Hofstra Law Class of 2017 graduates extended a now six-year trend of improved employment outcomes, with 81% securing a full-time, long-term job for which bar passage is required or a J.D. degree is an advantage.

-And with 75.95% of the Class of 2017 securing full-time, long-term jobs for which bar passage is required — considered the gold standard by law school graduates — Hofstra Law ranks 5th among New York’s 15 law schools for the percentage of graduates with these most highly sought-after jobs.
+And with 75.95% of the Class of 2017 securing full-time, long-term jobs for which bar passage is required — considered the gold standard by law school graduates — Hofstra Law ranks 5th among New York’s 15 law schools and 42nd nationally for the percentage of graduates with these most highly sought-after jobs.